Alireza255/ignition-coil-driver/README.md

 1. Make the PCB
 1. Solder components per the diagram/layout.
 2. Connect ignition coil.
 3. Don't leave the output of the ignition coil flap around in the breeze!
-Place it near the ground of coil.
+Place it near the ground of the coil.
 4. Connect power supply to observe sparks

 ## **WARNING: High Voltage!**